jonathanelscpt/valr-python/README.rst

 .. end-badges

-A Python SDK for the VALR cryptocurrency exchange APIs.
+A Python SDK for VALR cryptocurrency exchange APIs.

 Installation